Whales make rainbows

-Category: Space Hits: 4Rainbow above a whale in Monterey Bay.
+Category: Space Hits: 6Rainbow above a whale in Monterey Bay.
 Photo by William Drumm via Oceana.

 Here’s a collection of photos, and a video, of rainbows made by whales.
 Atmospheric Optics guru Les Cowley told EarthSky: